microsoft/azuredevopslabs/labs/vstsextend/readyroll/readme.md

 ## Overview

 **Database DevOps** has come of age.
 It is seen as a key technical practice which can contribute to the successful implementation of DevOps, thereby eliminating the database bottleneck and having the releases faster and easier.
 A common blocker that prevents organizations from implementing DevOps is the database.
 It has unique requirements and often follows a completely different development process from the one used for application development.
-This is where [Redgate SQL Change Automation](https://documentation.red-gate.com/sca3/getting-started/about-sql-change-automation) tools helps in develop, source control, and safely automate SQL Server and Azure SQL database deployments from Visual Studio with [Redgate SQL Change Automation Core](https://documentation.red-gate.com/sca3/getting-started/about-sql-change-automation/sql-change-automation-core).
+This is where [Redgate SQL Change Automation](https://documentation.red-gate.com/sca3/getting-started/about-sql-change-automation) helps in develop, source control, and safely automate SQL Server and Azure SQL database deployments from Visual Studio with [Redgate SQL Change Automation](https://documentation.red-gate.com/sca3/getting-started/about-sql-change-automation/sql-change-automation-core).

 **Redgate SQL Change Automation** is a migrations-first database development and deployment tool inside Visual Studio, allowing you to extend DevOps processes to your SQL Server databases, so you can: